 Recommended: Schedule a consultation with a business accountant today to find out how much time and money your business could save on tax, payroll, and bookkeeping services.

 8. Establish Your Brand and Business Presence

 Just because you build an awesome product, service, or experience does not mean that customers are going to show up at your door.
 You are most likely going to need to find them first and let them know about your startup in Tennessee.
-You will need to build your brand.
+To generate startup success, you will need to build your brand identity.

 Design a Logo

 One of the first things you will need to do is to design a logo for your brand to begin building awareness and recognition.
 A well-designed logo helps people to identify and remember your brand and builds trust.